JuliaLang/julia/doc/src/manual/control-flow.md

 manner.
 This feature is sometimes called by other names, such as symmetric coroutines, lightweight threads, cooperative multitasking, or one-shot continuations.

 When a piece of computing work (in practice, executing a particular function) is designated as a [`Task`](@ref), it becomes possible to interrupt it by switching to another [`Task`](@ref).
 The original [`Task`](@ref) can later be resumed, at which point it will pick up right where it left off.
 At first, this may seem similar to a function call.
 However there are two key differences.
-First, switching tasks does not use any space, so any number of task switches can occur without consuming the call stack.
+First, switching tasks does not use any extra stack space, so any number of task switches can occur without consuming the call stack.
 Second, switching among tasks can occur in any order, unlike function calls, where the called function must finish executing before control returns to the calling function.

 This kind of control flow can make it much easier to solve certain problems.
 In some problems, the various pieces of required work are not naturally related by function calls; there is no obvious